-The Narrator wanted to tell a story with a moral about facing responsibility and reconciliation, something that would take a little nudging from him and wouldn't easily be possible in "real life".
+If the Narrator had lived, the Giantess would have forgiven Jack after he turned himself over to her.The Narrator wanted to tell a story with a moral about facing responsibility and reconciliation, something that would take a little nudging from him and wouldn't easily be possible in "real life".
 However, killing him meant no one could direct the story toward a theme or moral like he could do, albeit just one about life's unpredictability and harshness.
 Some elements, like the Baker's wife learning to stay with her family after her fling with the Prince continued as planned after his death, but it too was messed up by the fact that the Giantess wasn't supposed to be on the rampage then, hence killing her.

-She taught Little Red how to skin a wolf, and not everyone knows how to properly skin an animal.
+Little Red Riding Hood's Grandmother was a hunter.She taught Little Red how to skin a wolf, and not everyone knows how to properly skin an animal.
 And she gave Red a little hunting knife for protection.
 Also, the way she asked the baker "What kind of hunter are you?" sounded like she was really saying "You're a disgrace to us all!"

-When the beans are misplaced, she does turn back to an old crone.
+The Witch turned into dust.When the beans are misplaced, she does turn back to an old crone.
 However, she ages so much she turns into dust.
 This would be because she lost the beans twice, so it is a final punishment.

-In the script, the two never meet.
+Jack's father is the Mysterious Man OR the Mysterious Man and Jack's Mom had an affair.In the script, the two never meet.
 The closest we get is the end of Act I, when Jack's mom runs in yelling about the dead giant.
 The stage directions say:

-The MYSTERIOUS MAN takes one look at her and ducks behind a tree
+- The MYSTERIOUS MAN takes one look at her and ducks behind a tree

 - Another possibility is that Jack is younger than Rapunzel, meaning that the Mysterious Man fathered Jack after his wife had died, but ran off because he was still too grief stricken/guilt ridden to deal with having a family again.